 People that have been diagnosed with Huntington's disease, will need to apply for Life Insurance with a specialist insurer.
 It is important that you are prepared that the policy will increase in price due to Huntington's disease.

 When you apply for Life Insurance, insurers ask if there is anyone in your family before the age of 60 or 65, that have been diagnosed with specific conditions.
 Family history of Huntington's disease is on this list.
 When asked about your family, insurers mean your immediate blood relatives: mother, father, brothers and sisters.
 Insurers however are not allowed to take the results of genetic testing into account if the value of the Life Insurance you are applying for is below £500,000.
-So if you have had a positive genetic test but have not exhibited any symptoms the you should be fine obtaining life cover.
+So if you have had a positive genetic test, but have not exhibited any symptoms, and are not applying for insurance over £500,000, then you should be fine obtaining life cover.

 If you have family members who have had Huntington's disease the insurer may choose to offer you Life Insurance at non-standard terms, in the form of a premium increase.
 Some insurers may decline your application for Life Insurance.
 If you have had a genetic test for Huntington's disease and have a negative genotype, you may find that sharing this with the insurer could lead to you having Life Insurance at normal terms (basic premium).